offen/website/homepage/content/pages/deep-dive.md

 ### What is this thing called "my data" and why does seemingly everyone want to get hold of it?

 It has a ring, gives a slight spine-chilling sensation and generates a whole lot of clicks: consumer magazines like German "Computer Bild" caution about "Google espionage" [^1] just like the internet has countless tutorials on turning off numerous "data leeches"[^2].
 Interestingly, diving into these realms will have you accidentally catching the next toolbar, malware infection or even worse [^3].

 [^1]: Gegen Google-Spionage wehren <https://www.computerbild.de/artikel/cb-Ratgeber-Kurse-Wissen-Was-weiss-Google-ueber-Sie-2799009.html>
 [^2]: Datenkrake Windows 10: So schalten Sie auff&auml;llige Funktionen ab <https://praxistipps.chip.de/datenkrake-windows-10-so-schalten-sie-auffaellige-funktionen-ab_99652>
 [^3]: Pick a Download, Any Download! <https://blog.malwarebytes.com/cybercrime/2012/10/pick-a-download-any-download/>

-Yet, many internet users still don't know what really is happening to their data.
-Public relation activities trying to calm the public - as undertaken by Facebook for example [^4] - end up being rather disturbing instead of creating transparency, or adding real value to the public debate.
+Yet, many internet users still do not know what really is happening to their data.
+Public relation activities trying to calm the public - as recently undertaken by Facebook for example [^4] - end up being rather disturbing instead of creating transparency or adding any value to the public debate.
 Denelle Dixon, COO of Mozilla, just publicly warned the European Commission [^5] about the dangerous effects an opaque apparatus such as Facebook can have on society.
 Updated Terms and Conditions only parenthetically mention that newly created Google accounts will now hand over real names to third parties for advertising purposes [^6].

 [^4]: Sometimes People Assume Facebook Does Things It Doesn't Do <https://www.zeit.de/digital/datenschutz/2019-01/social-media-facebook-mark-zuckerberg-ads-privacy-business-model-transparency>
 [^5]: Mozilla Raises Concerns Over Facebook's Lack of Transparency <https://blog.mozilla.org/blog/2019/01/31/mozilla-raises-concerns-over-facebooks-lack-of-transparency/>